-As of the date of the Prospectus, the Company had obtained, or is in the process of renewing, all governmental approvals, permits and licenses issued by the appropriate Government agencies or authorities, which are necessary to conduct the Company's business and operations.
-As of date of this Prospectus, the Company has applied and paid the necessary fees for the issuance of material licenses, permits, and certifications.
-The Company is awaiting issuance of the permits from the appropriate government agencies.
-The Company does not have any patents and trademarks.
+As of the date of the Prospectus, the Company's subsidiary.
+JDVC has obtained, or is in the process of renewing, all governmental approvals, permits and licenses issued by the appropriate Government agencies or authorities, which are necessary to conduct JDVC's business and operations.
+As of date of this Prospectus, JDVC has applied and paid the necessary fees for the issuance of material licenses, permits, and certifications.
+JDVC is awaiting issuance of the permits from the appropriate government agencies.
+The Group does not have any patents and trademarks.

-The Company's material licenses, and permits are as follows (included in material contracts):
+JDVC's material licenses, and permits are as follows (included in material contracts):

-Issuing agency/Issued by Permit Issued to Date issued Date of expiration Department of Environment and Natural Resources Mines and Geosciences Bureau Mineral Production Sharing Agreement Bo Go Resources Mining Corporation June 24, 2010 June 24, 2035 Department of Environment and Natural Resources Environmental Management Bureau Resources Environmental Environmental JDVC Resources May 20, 2016 May 20, 2016 n/a Department of Environment and Natural Resources Mines and Geosciences Bureau Declaration of Mining Project Feasibility JDVC Resources Corporation August 7, 2019 n/a Department of Environment and Natural Resources Mines and Geosciences Bureau Three Year Development/Utilization Work Program (3YD/UWP) JDVC Resources Corporation July 29, 2019 n/a Department of Environment and Natural Resources Mines and Geosciences Bureau Memorandum of Offshore Mining JDVC Resources Corporation May 16, 2016 n/a Department of Environment and Natural Resources Mines and Geosciences Bureau Feasibility Study of Offshore Mining Project JDVC Resources Corporation March 26, 2019 n/a
+Issuing agency/Issued by Permit Issued to Date issued Date of expiration Department of Environment and Natural Resources Mines and Geosciences Bureau Mineral Production Sharing Agreement Bo Go Resources Mining Corporation June 24, 2010 June 24, 2035 Department of Environment and Natural Resources Environmental Management Bureau Environmental Compliance Certificate JDVC Resources Corporation May 20, 2016 n/a Department of Environment and Natural Resources Mines and Geosciences Bureau Declaration of Mining Project Feasibility JDVC Resources Corporation August 7, 2019 n/a Department of Environment and Natural Resources Mines and Geosciences Bureau Three Year Development/Utilization Work Program (3YD/UWP) JDVC Resources Corporation July 29, 2019 n/a Department of Environment and Natural Resources Mines and Geosciences Bureau Memorandum of Offshore Mining JDVC Resources Corporation May 16, 2016 n/a Department of Environment and Natural Resources Mines and Geosciences Bureau Feasibility Study of Offshore Mining Project JDVC Resources Corporation March 26, 2019 n/a